Cover Image

 You can expose nested components' properties within another component to access them faster.

 For example, if you have a menu component where each menu item is an instance and has its properties.
 You can make them visible from the main level of a component.
-Nested instances will let you control nested components without drilling into the layer panel.
+Nested instances let you control nested components without drilling into the layer panel.

 Insert components with your keyboard.
 Use the quick insert menu to find and drop available components to your canvas.

-You can send a message right from your cursor in Figma to quickly grab people's attention when pitching your design ideas.
+You can send a message from your cursor in Figma to quickly grab people's attention when pitching your design ideas.

-To enter the cursor chat mode: Deselect everything on the canvas and press / on the keyboard.
+To enter the cursor chat mode: Deselect everything on the canvas and press / the keyboard.
 Press Enter/Return to clear the chat and type a new message.

 Instead of grouping the elements, you can frame them to have more control over the resizing constraints.